-Behind-the-scenes queen: Check out all Kristen Stewart’s off-camera projects
+Behind-the-scenes queen: Check out all of Kristen Stewart’s off-camera work

 Some would have you believe that indie queer sensation Kristen Stewart hasn’t moved past her drippy performance as soppy-eyed bore Bella Swann in the admittedly embarrassing Twilight saga.
 Apparently these people have stunted their movie watching since 2012, as K-Stew’s post-Stephenie Meyer career has seen nothing but hard-hitting gems and emotional powerhouse performances.

 From her enviable life as arthouse director Olivier Assayas’s muse to her consistent championing of female & LGBTQI filmmakers, Stewart has managed to retain her integrity as a talent to watch by wisely ditching the blockbuster scene and making a name for herself as an indie queen.

 We adore her work with Assayas in Clouds of Sil Maria and the chillingly intimate Personal Shopper, and her performance in Kelly Reichardt’s Certain Women against cinematic greats Laura Dern and Michelle Williams shines through in a film already brimming with talent.

 We can’t wait to see K-Stew in her first blockbuster flick since Breaking Dawn Part 2, Elizabeth’s Banks’s revitalized Charlie’s Angels, and her action streak is set to continue in two more disaster thrillers this year, Underwater and Against All Enemies.
 Film Daily has always championed Stewart’s work in front of the camera, but we wanted to take a hot sec to appreciate all her work behind the scenes.

 Here’s a comprehensive list of Kristen Stewart’s past & future off-camera projects.